pop-os/desktop-icons-ng/README.md

 ## What  is it

 Another Desktop Icons Extension for GNOME Shell.
+It has some advantages over the current one, like implementing Drag'n'Drop, or being faster refreshing the desktop.
+But it is still an alpha development, so it probably still have a lot of bugs.
+Use with care.

+## Current version

+Version 0.1.0 alpha.

 ## Requirements